wavemaker/docs/learn/on-premise/wme-initilize-setup.md

     <br/><br/>
     [![](/learn/assets/wme-setup/wavemaker-setup-intialization.jpg)](/learn/assets/wme-setup/wavemaker-setup-intialization.jpg)

-- Go to < platform-ip >:8080 as directed by the above command output to do the WME setup.
+- Go to  < Platform-Instance-IP >:8080 as directed by the above command output to do the WME setup.